Topaz Finance Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Topaz Finance Conveyancing Panel Example Support Desk Enquires from members of the public
+Common questions asked concerning the Topaz Finance Conveyancing Panel from members of the public

-My fiance and I intend to remortgage our flat with Topaz Finance.
+My partner and I changing mortgage lender for our penthouse with Topaz Finance.
 We have a son 18 who lives with us.
 The solicitor on the Topaz Finance conveyancing panel requested us to identify any adults other than ourselves who lives in the flat.
-Our lawyer has now e-mailed a document for our son to sign, waiving any legal rights in the event that the flat is forfeited by the lender.
-I have two concerns (1) Is this document specific to the Topaz Finance conveyancing panel as he never had to sign this form when we remortgaged 5 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+Our lawyer has now e-mailed a document for our son to sign, waiving any legal rights in the event that the property is repossessed.
+I have two concerns (1) Is this document specific to the Topaz Finance conveyancing panel as he never had to sign this form when we remortgaged 3 years ago (2) Does our son by signing this giving up his rights to inherit the property?

-On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Topaz Finance .This is solely used to protect the Topaz Finance if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
+First, rest assured that your Topaz Finance conveyancing panel solicitor is doing the right thing as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Topaz Finance .This is solely used to protect the Topaz Finance if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of Topaz Finance had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.